davidzwa/LoRaConfigurator/LoraGateway.Terminal/Data/experiment_xoshiro3_biggens/README.md

 Conclusion 12/04:
 I found a bug in C#: it would register results with failure as permanent failure.
 I will stop sending Results altogether and depend on updates purely.

+12/04 22:33 300f run5 success rate with 100% red max shows breakoff beyond ~30% PER (incl.) and semi-nice downwards trend with complete flattening beyond 65% PER.
+Could easily verify this with a binomial plot.